athinakantis/EMA/README.md

 ## Prerequisites

-In mysql, there needs to be a user with privileges to create a database.
+In mysql, **there needs to be a user with privileges to create a database.**
 If there is no user you can create it by running a few commands:

-1. `mysql`
+1. Launch mysql: `mysql`
 2. `create user username@localhost identified by 'secret123'`
 3. `grant all privileges on staffoverflow.* to username@localhost`